LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Quests/Paperchase.md

 	- Or attempt to locate the clerk
 	- Or wait
 - A D41 form is acquired and requires the following information
-	- Name, Age, Location of Birth, Gender
+	- Name, Age, Location of Birth, Gender, Race
 	- Thumb prints, inked
 	- Parents & Next of Kin
 	- Copy of Citizen's Card Number